 MYS Ensemble Guide

-This MYS Ensemble Guide includes more information about our organization and our ensembles.
-Including detailed information about the skills required for each group.
+This MYS Ensemble Guide includes information about our ensembles, including the skills required for each group.

 Guidelines for Auditions